Coronavirus: New York Creates 'Containment Area' Around Cluster In New Rochelle

 To reduce contacts between the containment area and the outside world, a new coronavirus testing facility will also be placed inside the area in New Rochelle.

-"This is an evolving situation," New York Health Commissioner Howard Zucker said at a briefing at which Cuomo unveiled the plan.
+"This is an evolving situation," New York Health Commissioner Howard Zucker said after Cuomo unveiled the plan.

 "We have moved from a containment strategy to more of a mitigation strategy," Zucker said.